 To avoid this unnecessary work, the Swiss tables provide heterogeneous lookup

-for conversions to string types (allowing absl::string_view
+for conversions to string types (allowing absl::string_view in the lookup, for

-example), and for conversions to smart pointer types (std::unique_ptr
+example), and for conversions to smart pointer types (std::unique_ptr,

-hashing framework.
+std::shared_ptr), through the absl::Hash hashing framework.
 (The supporting

-comparators are built into absl::Hash
+comparators are built into absl::Hash.)

 absl::flat_hash_map<std::string, int> m = ...;